 - It’s so LOW-PREP (Literally print and send home.)

 - It will look AMAZING when completed.

-- It can be displayed way beyond the 100th Day!
+- Can be displayed way beyond the 100th Day!
 (I get a little lazy with my hallway-displays at times.) 🤣

 Preparing the Project

 There are two steps in preparing this project.
 I think I told you this would be a LOW-PREP project, right?
 Honestly, I can’t believe I even allotted this topic a whole section and heading.
 But, I like to see what I’m getting myself into (and maybe you do too) so I’ll make this process clear.